On the joint estimation of flow fields and particle properties from Lagrangian data: Abstract

 \section{Abstract}

-We numerically investigate the joint observability of flow states and unknown particle properties from Lagrangian particle tracking (LPT) data.
-LPT offers time-resolved, volumetric measurements of particle trajectories, but experimental tracks are spatially sparse, potentially noisy, and may be further complicated by inertial transport, raising the question of whether both Eulerian fields and particle characteristics can be reliably inferred.
-To address this, we develop a data assimilation framework that couples an Eulerian flow representation with Lagrangian particle models, enabling the simultaneous inference of carrier fields and particle properties under the governing equations of disperse multiphase flow.
-Using this approach, we establish empirical existence proofs of joint observability across three representative regimes.
-In a turbulent boundary layer with noisy tracer tracks ($St \to 0$), flow states and \emph{true} particle positions are jointly observable.
-In homogeneous isotropic turbulence seeded with inertial particles ($St \sim 1{-}5$), we demonstrate simultaneous recovery of flow states and particle diameters, showing the feasibility of implicit particle characterization.
-In a compressible, shock-dominated flow, we report the first joint reconstructions of velocity, pressure, density, and inertial particle properties (diameter and density), highlighting both the potential and certain limits of observability in supersonic regimes.
-Systematic sensitivity studies further reveal how seeding density, noise level, and Stokes number govern reconstruction accuracy, yielding practical guidelines for experimental design.
-Taken together, these results show that the scope of LPT could be broadened to multiphase and high-speed flows, in which tracer and measurement fidelity are limited. \textbf{Keywords:} Data assimilation, inverse problems, Lagrangian particle tracking, Eulerian flow reconstruction, inertial particles
+We numerically investigate the feasibility and limits of jointly estimating flow fields and unknown particle properties (e.g., position, size, and density) from Lagrangian particle tracking (LPT) data.
+LPT offers time-resolved, volumetric measurements of particle trajectories, which are markers of the carrier fluid motion.
+However, experimental tracks are spatially sparse and potentially noisy, and the problem of reconstructing flow fields may be further complicated by inertial particle transport, such that particle slip velocities must be determined to access the velocity field of the carrier fluid.
+To address this problem, we develop a data assimilation framework that couples an Eulerian representation of the flow with Lagrangian particle models, enabling the simultaneous inference of carrier fields and particle properties under the governing equations of disperse multiphase flow.
+We show that flow fields and particle properties can be jointly estimated in three representative regimes: (1)~In a turbulent boundary layer with noisy tracer tracks ($St \to 0$), flow fields and \emph{true} particle positions are jointly estimated, which amounts to a physics-informed particle tracking problem; (2)~in homogeneous isotropic turbulence seeded with inertial particles ($St \sim 1{-}5$), we demonstrate simultaneous recovery of flow states and particle diameters, showing the feasibility of implicit particle characterization; and (3)~in a compressible, shock-dominated flow, we report the first joint reconstructions of velocity, pressure, density, and inertial particle properties (diameter and density), highlighting both the potential and certain limits of joint estimation in supersonic regimes.
+A systematic sensitivity study reveals how the seeding density, noise level, and Stokes number govern reconstruction accuracy for our method. \textbf{Keywords:} Data assimilation, inverse problems, Lagrangian particle tracking, Eulerian flow reconstruction, inertial particles